baminhdat/AI_Intro_Project/README.md

 5. Hoang

 The project is a naive implementation of the Genetic Algorithm to solve the Capacitated VRP, and is coded on IntelliJ IDE.
+It is tested on several CVRP instances provided on "http://vrp.galgos.inf.puc-rio.br/index.php/en/", where each problem's details trimmed to a file with the same name as our purpose is only the implementation of the algorithm